MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Assign-licenses-to-population.md

 The following describes who does what to assign licenses to Workplace Analytics users:

-* **Owner** - Workplace Analytics sponsor, Workplace Analytics administrator, Microsoft 365 Global administrator, and/or Exchange administrator
+* **Owner** &ndash; Workplace Analytics sponsor, Workplace Analytics administrator,  Azure Active Directory [Privileged Role Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#privileged-role-administrator), and/or Exchange administrator
-* **Task** - Determine population in scope for analysis and assign licenses through Microsoft 365 or Office 365
+* **Task** &ndash; Determine population in scope for analysis and assign licenses through Microsoft 365 or Office 365
-* **Outcome** - Microsoft 365 licenses are assigned for the population that will be analyzed
+* **Outcome** &ndash; Microsoft 365 licenses are assigned for the population that will be analyzed

-The Workplace Analytics sponsor works with the Workplace Analytics admin and Microsoft 365 Global admin to identify the population (the people in your company) whose Microsoft 365 collaboration activity you want to analyze.
+The Workplace Analytics sponsor works with the Workplace Analytics admin and AAD Privileged Role Administrator to identify the population (the people in your company) whose Microsoft 365 collaboration activity you want to analyze.
 These people are referred to as _measured employees_ within Workplace Analytics.

 Employees in your organization who are not licensed for analysis but might collaborate with your measured employees, through meetings, email, unscheduled calls, or instant messages, are called _other internal collaborators_.
 Some organizations analyze the entire population, while others use population subsets for specific analysis scenarios.

-After you have identified the population in scope, the Microsoft 365 Global admin assigns Workplace Analytics licenses to users in this population.
+After you have identified the population in scope, the AAD Privileged Role Administrator assigns Workplace Analytics licenses to users in this population.
 Note that users can find out for themselves whether they've been assigned a license; see [Users can view their subscription status](#users-can-view-their-subscription-status).

 The assignment of licenses affects the user counts that are shown in the Workplace Analytics **Data sources** pages; see [Origin of data counts](../use/office-365-data.md#origin-of-data-counts).